Archfx/duo-de/README.md

 ## Flashing steps
 **Try this at your own risk and proceed with caution!**

-Followings are the steps to flash this image to your surface duo.
+Following are the steps to flash this image to your surface duo.

 1. Download the release
 ```shell
 wget https://github.com/Archfx/duo-de/releases/download/v2-desktop/surface_duo.img.xz
 tar -xf surface_duo.img.xz
 ```
 2. If you are migrating from Android 12L (stock) follow this step.
-You need to unlock the bootloader before proceed.
+You need to unlock the bootloader before proceeding.
 Please pay attention to commands, do not copy and execute the commands blindly.
 ```shell
 adb reboot fastboot
 fastboot delete-logical-partition system_ext